ciesluk/ciesluk/README.md

 - 👋 Hi, I’m @ciesluk, my name is Tom!
-- 👀 I’m interested in reading and video games.
+- 👀 I’m interested in reading and taking long walks around the city.
-- 🌱 I’m currently learning React.
+- 🌱 I’m currently taking a web development bootcamp as a fresher and to learn new technologies and skills.
 - 📫 How to reach me-> tomcieslukowski1@outlook.com

 <!---